-Aside from the popular food spots, there are also underdog stalls available in the food centre.
-Although there are no snaking lines present, it still serves mouthwatering dishes you’d never thought you’d like.
+Aside from the popular food spots, underdog stalls are available in the food centre.
+Although no snaking lines are present, it still serves mouthwatering dishes you’d never thought you’d like.

 The number one on their menu is the Classic Nasi Lemak.
 It has a fantastic sambal taste.
 The fluffy coconut-infused rice stands out in the dish.
-Nevertheless, it does not overpower the rest of the ingredients on the plate.
+Nevertheless, it does not overpower the other ingredients on the plate.

 If you’re quite adventurous with your palate, you can also order something spicy.
 Instead of getting a fried egg, try out the chilli omelette.
 It is a pack of heat you’d need during the cold season.
 But still, every bite is indeed worth it.

 Experience a Malayan taste at 11 Telok Blangah Crescent Food Centre, #01-178, Singapore, 090011.